 Representing Victims Injured by Defective Consumer Products

-Products liability law, which differs from state to state, governs the liability of any parties involved in the manufacture and sale of a product for injuries and damage caused by that product.
-Each state’s law of products liability determines who is liable for the injuries or property damage caused by a defective product, such as the product designer, a manufacturer who makes or assembles the entire product or manufacturer of just an individual part, wholesaler and retailer.
+Products liability law governs the liability of any parties involved in the manufacture and sale of a product for injuries and damage.
+Each state’s law of products liability determines who is liable for the injuries or property damage caused by a defective product, such as:

 While many states have adopted the United States Department of Commerce’s Model Uniform Products Liability Act (MUPLA), there is no federal product liability law.
 The law of products liability lies mainly in the Uniform Commercial Code (UCC) and through judicial decisions in other product liability cases, called common law, and not through law enacted by a legislative body.

 In all product liability cases, the products liability lawyers representing the injured person must prove that it is a defective product due to a design defect, manufacturing defect or marketing defect.
 Design defects are inherent design flaws that cause the product to be dangerous even when the consumer uses the product as intended.

 product liability lawyers help navigate Product Liability Claims

 Manufacturing defects are defects that occur during the product’s manufacturing or production process, which make the products more dangerous to use than expected.
 Marketing defects involve improper of insufficient instruction of safe product use and lack of or inadequate safety labels or warnings that fail to notify the consumer of latent dangers of the product.

 Because product liability law varies by state, including whether the basis of the product liability is strict liability, negligence or breach of warranty, anyone who suffers injury, wrongful death of a loved one, or property damage from a defective product should consult the experienced products liability lawyers of personal injury law firm Napoli Shkolnik PLLC.